Instances of fraud have continued to rise in recent years, and it can often seem like scammers are able to stay one step ahead of their victims.

 - File a police or identity theft report as well as a report with the Federal Trade Commission, which maintains a database of identity theft cases used by law enforcement for investigations.

 While fraudulent schemes – both old and new – will never disappear, with the proper information and vigilance, you can decrease the likelihood of falling victim to scams.
-For more tips on protecting yourself, visit our Knowledge Center and Security pages.
+For more tips on protecting yourself, visit our Resource Center and Security Center.